 Physical Education plays a vital role in our everyday lives because it has an important role in keeping us fit, healthy and active.
 If you are fit you recover faster from illness and injury and you generally have a great work ethic.
 Good fitness improves our performance in general everyday activities and contributes to a healthy active lifestyle.

-At Prenton we have an outdoor climbing traverse wall, two outdoor basketball courts and three outdoor netball courts, one of which is a championship court.
-We have a field which has a 4 lane running track, two rounders pitches and a 9 v 9 football pitch.
+At Prenton we have an outdoor climbing traverse wall, two outdoor basketball courts, two outdoor handball courts, 4 outdoor tennis courts and four outdoor netball courts, one of which is a championship court.
+We have a field which has a four lane running track, a long jump and triple jump pit, two rounders pitches and a 9 v 9 football pitch.
 We also have a wide range of outdoor equipment to enable students to take part in active playground activities at lunchtime.

-Indoors we have a Sports Hall which is equipped with four badminton courts, basketball, netball and volleyball courts.
-We have numerous fitness equipment and pedometers that allow us to train and test students.
-We have 2 6mm trampolining beds and a half inch bed which is good for beginners.
+Indoors we have a Sports Hall which is equipped with four badminton courts, basketball, netball, handball and volleyball courts.
+We have two 6mm trampolining beds and a half inch bed which is good for beginners.
 We are also set up for both indoor and outdoor cricket at which we have enjoyed a great deal of success.

 In the gym every student has their own 6×4 mat on which to perform.
-We have a variety of gym equipment including 4 mini trampettes, two Reuther boards and 2 springboards as well as a plethora of boxes, benches, beams etc. This area is also able to accommodate basketball, netball and volleyball practises.
-We also have Video Equipment packs and Flip Cams.
+We have a variety of gym equipment including four mini trampettes, two Reuther boards and 2 springboards as well as a plethora of boxes, benches, beams etc. This area is also able to accommodate dance, basketball, netball, handball and volleyball practices.

 Curriculum provision for Years 7, 8 and 9